aegismichael4/CMPM-121-D3/PLAN.md

 - [x] create a popup to let the player know they won, then reset token counter
 - [x] delete the text of that have been collected
 - [x] clean up code and submit
-- [] figure out why cell text is behaving differently in github pages deployment
+- [x] figure out why cell text is behaving differently in github pages deployment
-- [] verify it works and submit
+- [x] verify it works and submit

+### D3.b: Globe-Spanning Gameplay

+Key technical challenge: Maintain and update the player's position according to the buttons, and continuously spawn/despawn cells as necessary to maintain a screen full of cells.

+Key gameplay challenge: Reduce player collection range.

+**Steps:**

+- [x] refactor map to allow updates to position
+- [x] add face buttons to allow user to change current position
+- [] reduce possible collection distance
+- [] desaturate cells that are outside of collection range